 Cultural Institutions: The following are wonderful places to learn about the history of local culture.
 They also offer engaging programming for families throughout the year:

-Six Square: Austin’s Black Cultural Historic District comprises six square miles of East Austin, and is home to numerous sites of significance featuring landmarks of Black architecture and design, historic cemeteries, sites of slavery and emancipation, churches, and more.
-As part of their community programming, you can book a tour that features landmarks and stories of more than 150 years of Black life and culture in Austin.
+— Six Square: Austin’s Black Cultural Historic District comprises six square miles of East Austin, and is home to numerous sites of significance featuring landmarks of Black architecture and design, historic cemeteries, sites of slavery and emancipation, churches, and more.

-African American Cultural and Heritage Facility: The African American Cultural and Heritage Facility adds to the area’s cultural significance by offering arts, business, cultural and entertainment programming.
-You can tune into The Pivot, their live-streamed video podcast featuring topics and discussions about the East Austin community.
-Each segment features a musical performance from local musicians and airs every first and third Wednesdays at 7 pm on the @AACHFAustin Facebook page.
+— African American Cultural and Heritage Facility: The African American Cultural and Heritage Facility adds to the area’s cultural significance by offering arts, business, cultural and entertainment programming.
+Also check @AACHFAustin Facebook page for upcoming events.

 Visiting Historical Landmarks & Murals

 Austin is home to several historical landmarks reflective of African American history.
 Taking a tour offers a great opportunity for you to research, discuss, and honor how Black Americans have helped shape Austin.
-For some places to help you map out your tour, check out this list of Austin’s African American Landmarks and this list of Historic Spaces that Shaped Austin’s African American culture.
+For some places to help you map out your tour, check out this list of Austin’s African American Landmarks.
 The following are also great resources to help you plan where to get out and explore Austin’s history.

 — Self-Guided Walking Tour of East Austin: Designed by the United Way of Greater Austin for MLK Jr. Day of Service, this great resource can be used for any day of the year.
 Click here for a map of a 3-mile walking tour.
 And take note that parking is free in their lot this month only during your walking tour.